ai2cm/fv3net/docs/index.rst

 Welcome to fv3net's documentation!
 ==================================

-To get running quickly, see our `quickstarts`_.
+To get running quickly, see our :ref:`quickstarts`.
 These contain information about installation/setup, as well as how you can run pre-configured examples.

-The `workflows`_ page documents our overall scientific workflow, with links to documentation for each component.
+The :ref:`workflows` page documents our overall scientific workflow, with links to documentation for each component.

-`packages`_ describes the tools and libraries we use to organize our code.
+:ref:`packages` describes the tools and libraries we use to organize our code.

-If you run into issues, you may want to check the `faqs`_ to see if this is a known issue we have a solution for.
+If you run into issues, you may want to check the :ref:`faqs` to see if this is a known issue we have a solution for.

 .. toctree::